jevinskie/mDNSResponder/mDNSPosix/ReadMe.txt

 -------
 Currently the program uses a simple make file.

-The Multicast DNS protocol can also operate locally over the loopback interface, but this exposed some problems with the underlying network stack in early versions of Mac OS X and may expose problems with other network stacks too.
+There are various problems with loopback-only self discovery.
+The code will attempt service discovery on the loopback interface only if no other interfaces are available.
+However, this exposes a number of problems with the underlying network stack (at least on Mac OS X).

-o On Mac OS X 10.1.x the code failed to start on the loopback interface because the IP_ADD_MEMBERSHIP option returns ENOBUFS.
+o On Mac OS X 10.1.x the code fails to start on the loopback interface because the IP_ADD_MEMBERSHIP option returns ENOBUFS.

-o On Mac OS X 10.2 the loopback-only case failed because "sendto" calls fails with error EHOSTUNREACH.
-(3016042)
+o On Mac OS X 10.2 the loopback-only case fails because mDNSPlatformSendUDP's call to "sendto" fails with error EHOSTUNREACH [Radar ID 3016042].

-Consequently, the code will attempt service discovery on the loopback interface only if no other interfaces are available.

 I haven't been able to test the loopback-only case on other platforms because I don't have access to the physical machine.